 Behavior with children:

 Unknown.
 Pasowee is sensitive.
 For her sake, we will not place her in a home with toddlers or rough-and-tough children.
 She's not a toy and we don't want to see her treated that way.
 Older, gentle and respectful kids are ok.
-She would probably prefer a quiet family to a very active one.
+In fact, we think she would love a home with children as she has a juvenile spirit and loves to goof around.

 Behavior with other dogs:

 Unknown.
-As of now, we prefer a home as the only pet for Pasowee as we don't think her past experiences with other dogs were necessarily very positive.
-We wont rule out a home with a compatible male, but he would have to be gentle and calm.
+As of now, we prefer a home as the only pet for Pasowee.
+We don't think her past experiences with other dogs were necessarily very positive.
+We won't rule out a home with a compatible male, but he would have to be gentle and calm.
 Slow instructions are a must!
 We do believe she would love being the only dog in the home and receive all the love she needs instead of sharing.

 Behavior with other animals: